David Drake (potter): Collections

 The 1998 exhibition The Life and Works of the Enslaved African American Potter, Dave at University of South Carolina's McKissick Museum was the first exhibition devoted solely to Drake's pottery.

 Drake's work is in the permanent collections of the Smithsonian's National Museum of American History and the National Gallery of Art in Washington, the Philadelphia Museum of Art, the Museum of Fine Arts, Boston, the Art Institute of Chicago, the De Young Museum in San Francisco, the Saint Louis Art Museum, the Metropolitan Museum of Art, the Morris Museum of Art (Augusta, GA), the International African American Museum in Charleston, South Carolina, the Southern Collection of the Greenville County Museum of Art (Greenville, SC), the McKissick Museum at the University of South Carolina, and the North Carolina Museum of Art in Raleigh.
 His work was displayed by the Metropolitan Museum of Art from 2022 to 2023 as part of the Hear Me Now: The Black Potters of Old Edgefield, South Carolina exhibition.

 In 2025, the Boston Museum of Fine Arts returned two pots within their collection that were crafted by Drake to his descendants.
-This act was the first time that art from an enslaved African American had been repatriated.
+This act was the first time that art from an enslaved African American had been repatriated by a major American art museum.